 Always remember that everyone involved in this situation is an adult.
 Even if you have strong feelings of jealousy or discomfort, you can be mature about them.

-If you are looking for more advice and information to help out your loved ones as they age, contact Caring Senior Service today.
+If you are looking for more advice and information to help out your loved ones as they age, contact a Caring Senior Service near you today.